-The Kerala Public Service Commission (KPSC) will soon release the syllabus for the Kerala Administrative Services (KAS) Recruitment exam on its official website.
-This article will be updated with the official syllabus PDF as soon it is available on the website of the commission.
+The Kerala Public Service Commission (KPSC) has released the syllabus for the Kerala Administrative Services (KAS) Recruitment exam 2025 on its official website.
+Check the table below for the KAS 2025 Syllabus for Prelims and Mains.

-The Kerala PSC preliminary examination is divided into two papers.
-The Kerala PSC KAS Paper I includes questions from General Studies I, while Paper II includes questions from General Studies II, Language Proficiency in Malayalam/Tamil/Kannada, and Language Proficiency in English.
+The KAS preliminary examination is divided into two papers.
+The KAS Paper I includes questions from General Studies I, while Paper II includes questions from General Studies II, Language Proficiency in Malayalam/Tamil/Kannada, and Language Proficiency in English.

 The detailed syllabus for the preliminary examination is as follows: